peteroupc/peteroupc.github.io/randmisc.md

 6. (Second, accept or reject _ret_.)
 If _ret_ < 0 or _ret_ > _n_, go to step 3.
 7. With probability choose(_n_, _ret_)\*_m_\*2<sup>_k_&minus;_n_&minus;2</sup>, return _ret_.
 Otherwise, go to step 3.
 (Here, choose(_n_, _k_) is a _binomial coefficient_, or the number of ways to choose _k_ out of _n_ labeled items.[^3])

 This algorithm has an acceptance rate of 1/16 regardless of the value of _n_.
 However, step 7 will generally require a growing amount of storage and time to exactly calculate the given probability as _n_ gets larger, notably due to the inherent factorial in the binomial coefficient.
 The Bringmann paper suggests approximating this factorial via Spouge's approximation; however, it seems hard to do so without using floating-point arithmetic, which the paper ultimately resorts to.
-Alternatively, the logarithm of that probability can be calculated, then an exponential random variate can be generated, negated, and compared with that logarithm to determine whether the step succeeds.
+Alternatively, the logarithm of that probability can be calculated, then 0 minus an exponential random variate can be generated and compared with that logarithm to determine whether the step succeeds.

 More specifically, step 7 can be changed as follows: